 “And he that overcomes, and keeps My works to the end, to him will I give power over the nations.”
 Revelation 2:26

-In the Church at Sardis were those who were due for judgment.
-Their names would be blotted out (Revelation 3:5).
-If the Church at Philadelphia held out, they would receive the crown.
+In the Church at Sardis were those who were due for judgment, whose names would be blotted out (Revelation 3:5).
+But, if the Church at Philadelphia held out, they would receive the crown.
 Verse 12 speaks of the Bride of Christ.

-The Laodicean Church which was rich and in need of nothing, in their own eyes, was “wretched, blind, miserable and naked” in the Lord’s estimation.
-They were spiritually blind and needed heaven’s eye salve, the Spirit of revelation.
+The Laodicean Church, which was rich and in need of nothing in their own eyes, was “wretched, blind, miserable and naked” in the Lord’s estimation.
+They were spiritually blind and in need of heaven’s eye salve, the Spirit of revelation.
 They thought earthly treasure was great riches, but of the “gold of faith,” the coin of the heavenly kingdom, they possessed little.
-To be spiritually naked, while outwardly clad in satin is a terrible deception.
-The Lord told them to buy of Him white raiment which speaks of spiritual garments.
+To be spiritually naked, while outwardly clad in satin is a deception.
+The Lord told them to buy of Him white raiment, which speaks of spiritual garments.

-It was this high estimate of their condition which caused them to settle into a self-satisfied carnal sleep.
+It was this that caused them to settle into a self-satisfied carnal sleep.
 They became lukewarm which is to the Lord, a sickening condition.
-Many who are busy with valid responsibilities are spiritually lukewarm and lacking in godliness.

 If we do not heed His warning to buy of Jesus “gold tried in the fire,” we too will be found of Him with only a pile of good works.
 That which appears to be gold to us may be only a stack of straw to be burned.
 Although straw and gold are the same color, gold is purified through refining fires, whereas straw is consumed.